heutelbeck/sapl-extensions/sapl-demo-axon/README.md

 policy enforcement points in the command and query handlers.

-Further, the demo includes examples for customizing authorization subscriptions and enforcing obligations on the handling of commands and queries, such as triggering side-effects (e.g., dispatch events or commands) or modifying and filtering data before delivering it to users.
+Further, the demo includes examples for customizing authorization subscriptions and enforcing obligations on the handling of commands and queries, such as triggering side effects (e.g., dispatch events or commands) or modifying and filtering data before delivering it to users.

 ## Prerequisites

-The only requirement for running the demo is the presence of a working install of JDK 17 and Maven.
+The only requirement for running the demo is the presence of a working installation of JDK 21 and Maven.
 Also, port 8080 (for the demo application) and port 8888 (used by the embedded MongoDB) must be available when running the demo.

 ## Running the Demo